Deependra-009/Bank_Management_System/README.md

   <h4> * Maven Project </h4>
   <h4> * OS : LINUX (UBUNTU)  </h4>

+## Download this project -> open project in netbeans -> right click on dependencies -> jar file already present -> right click on this jar file ->
+    click manual install artifact -> browse the jar file and click ok.

 ## SQL script are available in a other folder ,download it and paste in a mysql workbench.